-The decrease in share-based compensation expenses for the 13 weeks ended April 3, 2021 compared to the same period in fiscal 2020 was primarily due to \$18.5 million in share-based compensation expense we incurred in February 2020 related to 4.1 million performance-based stock options that vested in connection with the closing of the February 3, 2020 secondary offering, offset by an increase in expense related to RSUs and PSUs granted during fiscal 2021 and 2020.
+The decrease in share-based compensation expenses for the 26 weeks ended July 3, 2021 compared to the same period in fiscal 2020 was primarily due to \$18.5 million in share-based compensation expense we incurred in February 2020 related to 4.1 million performance-based stock options that vested in connection with the closing of our February 2020 secondary offering as well as the above noted \$7.6 million in share-based compensation expense for performance-based stock options recognized in the second quarter of fiscal 2020.
+This decrease was partially offset by an increase in expense related to RSUs and PSUs granted during fiscal 2021 and 2020.
 See Note 4 to the condensed consolidated financial statements for additional information.